 2. Mean Green Cleaning Machine!
 Also another point I cannot stress enough about.
 Clean your house like your life depends on it!
 So clean, you can eat off the floors, like having your last-meal on it type of clean.
 I’m serious about this.
 There’s just no other way around it.
 You want your house to be immaculate, as in stain-free, without a reasonable doubt as to where that mystery odor is coming from kind of clean.

-10. Keep it Generic: Stash away your family photos especially wedding photos and children’s photos.
-Display a couple generic pieces of art or a simple mirror, instead.
+Stash away your family photos especially wedding photos and children’s photos.
+Display a couple of generic pieces of art or a simple mirror, instead.
 You want to encourage your prospective buyer to envision their own memory-making process not your own.
 After all, you are selling them your property, not your own memories.
 So pack away those precious family heirlooms and display them in your new home where your family can appreciate and enjoy them.

 So to recap, when getting ready to list your house for sale either on the MLS (Multiple Listings Service) or For Sale By Owner, remember to check out these 12 foolproof tips above to help you sell your home more quickly and command a higher profit for your home.

 Best of luck and good fortune to you!

 The purpose of this blog is to provide insight and enjoyment only.
 I am not nor do I claim to be an expert or professional in any manner.
 All opinions are 100% my own.
 Please do not copy any content from my website without my prior permission or written consent from me.
 However, you may link directly to my post for reference and to give credit.